GLOBAL MARKETS-Asian shares, dollar soft after tepid US jobs data

 By Hideyuki Sano

-TOKYO, Aug 5 Asian shares were tepid and the U.S. dollar was on the defensive on Monday after data showed U.S. employers slowed their pace of hiring, while the New Zealand dollar tumbled after a food-safety scare affected dairy exports of the country's largest company.
+TOKYO, Aug 5 Asian shares were soft and the U.S. dollar was on the defensive on Monday after data showed U.S. employers slowed their pace of hiring in July, while the New Zealand dollar tumbled after a food-safety scare affected dairy exports of the country's largest company.

-Japan's Nikkei share average fell 1.2 percent while shares in South Korea, Australia and Singapore all slipped, underperforming Wall Street, which ended at record highs on Friday in part helped by expectations the U.S. Federal Reserve may delay scaling back its stimulus.
+Japan's Nikkei share average fell 1.0 percent while ex-Japan Asian shares dropped 0.2 percent, in contrast to Wall Street which ended at record highs on Friday in part helped by expectations the U.S. Federal Reserve may delay scaling back its stimulus.

-Asian shares ex-Japan eked out small gains, however, helped by Chinese stocks, which benefited from report by China's official Xinhua news agency that China may relax its one-child policy.

-European shares are slated to track U.S. small gains on Friday.
-France's CAC 40 was seen up 0.2 percent while Germany's Dax and Britain's FTSE were both seen gaining 0.1 percent.
-U.S. share futures were down 0.1 percent.
+"I think the yen will undermine Japanese shares while other regional shares will probably be more supported by gains in Wall Street shares," said Ayako Sera, senior market economist at Sumitomo Mitsui Trust Bank.

+The dollar slipped to around 98.83 yen, down from a high around 99.95 seen late last week.

 U.S. non-farm payrolls rose by 162,000 in July, more than 20,000 below a median market estimate, and a decline in the size of the workforce saw the unemployment rate fall to 7.4 percent, its lowest in more than four years.

-"The data wasn't all that clear cut.
-It's like one of those days when it's hard to call it sunny or overcast.
-I spent Saturday morning looking at the numbers to consider how to interpret it," said Seiya Nakajima, chief economist at Itochu Corp.

-While the data pointed to a gradual recovery, some of its details, such as fall in hourly wages, cast the declining jobless rate in a poor light and raised doubts over whether the economy has improved enough for the Fed to begin reducing bond purchases at its next meeting in September.

-That saw some banks push back forecasts for when the Fed would begin tapering its $85 billion-a-month bond buying, although half of the 18 primary dealers in a Reuters poll still expect it to start next month.
+That saw some banks push back forecasts for when the Fed would begin tapering its $85 billion-a-month bond buying, although half of the 18 primary dealers still expect it to start next month, a Reuters poll showed.

+U.S. 10-year T-notes traded at a yield of 2.609 percent , having plunged more than 10 basis points on Friday after the jobs data.

 U.S. interest rate futures were firm on Monday after sizable gains on Friday as traders increased bets the Fed would wait until 2015 before raising short-term borrowing costs.

-That helped to cap the dollar index, which stood little changed at 81.911, having fallen 0.5 percent on Friday and coming within sight of a six-week low of 81.407 hit on July 31.
+The dollar index was little changed at 81.934, having fallen 0.5 percent on Friday and coming within sight of a six-week low of 81.407 hit on July 31.

 The biggest mover was the New Zealand dollar, which fell to a 14-month low after dairy exporter Fonterra, the country's largest company, found botulism bacteria in some of its products, which prompted China to halt all milk powder imports from New Zealand and Australia.